Advice for Finding a Food Broker for Your Product

 - Know your needs and expectations.
 Do you want retail market coverage or head office contacts?
 Do you need help with marketing and trade programs?
 What about a merchandising service?
 Would you like specialized services including translation, meeting government requirements, computer services and reports?

 - Find broker candidates.
-Check the listing under Food Brokers in the Yellow Pages of the Calgary and Edmonton phone books.
+Check the listing under Food Brokers in the Yellow Pages of phone books.
 Check with other small food processors to get the names of their brokers.
-Check with the Alberta Food Processors Association or the Canadian Food Brokers Association.
+Check with known broker associations.

 - Trade shows are an opportunity to meet brokers and see them in action.
 You might consider sending letters to selected brokers in a territory, inviting them to respond and meet with you or contact you at a trade show.